peterdresslar/ookla-open-data-notebook/README.md

 ## Updates, 2024-01-20

 We mostly have moved past the Jupyter notebook use, to the point where it is somewhat out of date.
 The "batcher" `ookla_data_quadkey_batcher.py` is where we are doing our primary processing.

-To run the batch processing, you will need python (at least 3.6, although this repo has a commit hook configured to python 3.11.x) installed and accessible through your command line:
+To run the batch, you will need python (at least 3.6, although this repo has a commit hook configured to python 3.11.x) installed and accessible through your command line:
 `python ookla_data_quadkey_batcher.py --[args]`

 Use the following arguments to specify the start and end quarters to process:
-`--start_year (e.g., 2019)`
+* `--start_year (e.g., 2019)`
-`--start_quarter (e.g., 1)`
+* `--start_quarter (e.g., 1)`
-`--end_year (e.g., 2020)`
+* `--end_year (e.g., 2020)`
-`--end_quarter (e.g., 2)`
+* `--end_quarter (e.g., 2)`

-Also, the data processed will be fixed internet data (as defined by Ookla) unless you specifically ask for mobile as an argument.
+The data processed will be fixed internet data (as defined by Ookla) *unless* you specifically add `--mobile` as an argument.
 So, for instance:

   `python ookla_data_quadkey_batcher.py --start_year 2023 --start_quarter 1 --mobile`

 ... will process mobile data into the preset mobile geojson data folder.

-Please see the script for more details.
+Please see the script comments for more details.

 We have also added `bokeh` chart production for the generated stats: please see `bokeh_stats.py` for more details.